karlnicholas/dukes-forest/readme.md

                 </policy-module>
             </authorization>
         </security-domain>

+##### dukes-forest steps.

+* Run `mvn clean verify` from the dukes-forest directory.
+This will build 3 jar files and 3 war files, `events.jar`, `entities.jar`, `dukes-resources.jar`, and `dukes-payment.war`, `dukes-shipment.war`, and `dukes-store.war`, in that order.

+* Run `mvn install` from the dukes-forest directory, so that the jars will be put into your repository.

 * Deploy dukes-payment, dukes-shipment, and dukes-store to wildfly.
-  ** There was an issue here. ** See [Schema not generated if Entities and Persistence.xml in another jar](https://issues.jboss.org/browse/WFLY-6151).
+  **There was an issue here.** See [Schema not generated if Entities and Persistence.xml in another jar](https://issues.jboss.org/browse/WFLY-6151).
 There was also a problem because both the dukes-shipment.war and the dukes-store.war have the entities.jar in them.
 The entities.jar has the persistence.xml file, which was configurated to tell the server to create the database and load the default data.
 That means it was done twice, which was problematic.
 The issue doesn't apply because the created the schema was created and loaded manually as per the database procedures above.

 * Open http://localhost:8080/dukes-store to run dukes-store.
 You will need the built-in administrator account to login to dukes-shipment, which is username=admin@example.com and password=1234.

 * Refer to the [Duke's Forest Case Study Example](https://docs.oracle.com/javaee/7/tutorial/dukes-forest.htm#GLNPW) tutorial for further information on using the example.

-# notes of porting to Wildfly 9.
+# Notes on changes to original source for porting to Wildfly 9.

 Port of Dukes-Forest tutorial to Wildfly 9 and MySql 5.6.